The Input File

 Key

-The stress_file keyword sets the name for the output file containing the stress tensor of the system.
+keyword sets the name for the file containing partial charges of all atoms of each bead of the ring polymer trajectory.

 Key